Seven Days to Noon

-Seven Days to Noon is a 1950 British drama/thriller film directed by John and Roy Boulting.
-Paul Dehn and James Bernard won the Academy Award for Best Story for their work on the film.
+Seven Days to Noon (also known as Ultimatum) is a 1950 British political thriller film directed and produced by John and Roy Boulting and starring Barry Jones, Olive Sloane and André Morell.
+It was written by Frank Harvey and Roy Boulting based on a story by Paul Dehn and James Bernard.

+The British Prime Minister is blackmailed by a man who has stolen a nuclear weapon and threatens to destroy London.

 Plot

-In 1950, the British Prime Minister receives a letter from a man who says he has stolen a nuclear weapon and will destroy the centre of London next Sunday at noon, unless the British government declares that the country is going to stop making such devices.
-The letter is signed "Professor Willingdon", which is the name of the senior researcher at Britain's atomic weapons development facility, the Wallingford Research Centre, so, on Monday, Detective Superintendent Folland of Scotland Yard's Special Branch is charged with investigating whether the letter is a fraud or represents a genuine threat.
+In 1950, one Monday, the British Prime Minister receives a letter from a man who says he has stolen a nuclear weapon and will destroy the centre of London next Sunday at noon, unless the British government declares that the country is going to stop making such devices.
+The letter is signed "Professor Willingdon", which is the name of the senior researcher at Britain's atomic weapons development facility, the fictitious Wallingford Research Centre; Detective Superintendent Folland of Scotland Yard's Special Branch is charged with investigating whether the letter is a fraud or represents a genuine threat.

-At the Research Centre, Folland finds that Willingdon has gone missing, as has a UR12 nuclear bomb, which is small enough and light enough for an individual to carry.
+At the Research Centre, Folland finds that Willingdon has gone missing, as has a (fictitious) UR12 nuclear bomb, which is small enough and light enough for an individual to carry.
 He recruits Stephen Lane, Willingdon's assistant, to help with the search, and they go to Willingdon's house.
 Neither Lane, nor Willingdon's wife or daughter, Ann, had noticed anything unusual in the Professor's recent behavior, but troubling notes are found among his papers which, coupled with some remarks he made to the local vicar, who is the last person known to have spoken with Willingdon, indicate he had come to believe that his life's work was being used by the government for evil purposes.

 On Tuesday, Willingdon, who is carrying the bomb around with him in a Gladstone bag, sees his picture in the newspaper (though it is not stated why he is wanted), so he has a barber shave off his moustache before looking for a place to stay.
 He rents a room from Mrs Peckett, but spooks her by pacing around his room all night.
 After he has left the next morning, she sees an article about the hunt for someone who is killing landladies, so she calls the police.
-A quick-thinking constable realises the description matches Willingdon, and a car is sent to the boardinghouse.
+A quick-thinking constable realises the description matches Willingdon, and a car is sent to the boarding house.
 Willingdon returns, but he sees the police car parked outside the building and is able to make a quiet getaway.